JamesGrigg/Project1Portfolio/index.md

 Today I was scheduled to meet with Mary but she was unable to attend.
 So instead, I decided to work on cleaning up my project.
 I added colourblindness options to the menu as placeholders for future development (and as reminders to do my work).
 I also went through and removed all duplicate code and just generally cleaned up my code for my scripts.
 Other than that, I did not do much work as I was expecting Mary to arrive for a meeting and did not want to get too indepth with work and have to pause progress.

 ### Reflection:
+This week I made good progress on my Constellation menu.
+It now works and I can now change the visual conditions in game.
+This is a must have feature for this, so I am glad I got it implemented early.
+It is a shame Mary couldn't make it in, as I wanted to make sure this is what she wants, but I am pretty sure she will be happy with how this works.

 ## Holidays:
 Over the holidays, I did not have a lot of time to work on my project as I was not home for much of it.
 In the time I was able to work on it, I focused on cleaning up the game and making it more user friendly, as well as add a few more features to the game.